aditokmo/react-cli-setup/README.md

 [![npm version](https://img.shields.io/npm/v/@aditokmo/react-setup-cli?color=blue)](https://www.npmjs.com/package/@aditokmo/react-setup-cli)

-A React CLI built with Vite that helps you build and structure your projects in seconds.
+A React CLI built on top of Vite that helps you build and structure projects in seconds.
 It eliminates manual setup by configuring your favorite tools into a **clean, modular architecture** automatically.

 **Note:** This package is a CLI tool.
 Do not install it with `npm i`.
 Instead check `Quick Start` down below.